Vulnerability Management

 6.2.
 Editing a vulnerability impact assessment

 To edit a vulnerability impact assessment, select a vulnerability with an existing assessment in the Vulnerabilities list.
 Then, click on the Edit vulnerability impact assessment button.
-This will open a dialog where you can edit the details of the impact assessment.
+This will open the Edit item page where you can edit the details of the impact assessment.

 7. Download the vulnerability report